Faulty ballots could result in voided votes in NYC | CBC News

 Mail-in voting has gotten off to a rocky start in New York City, where election officials sent out a large number of absentee ballots with the wrong names and addresses on the return envelopes.

-The faulty ballots were sent to an unknown number of voters in Brooklyn and could result in ballots being voided if voters sign their own name on return envelopes bearing different names.
-More than 140,000 ballots have already been sent out so far across the borough and it is unclear how many people got the wrong envelopes.
+The faulty ballots were sent to an unknown number of voters in Brooklyn, N.Y., and could result in ballots being voided if voters sign their own name on return envelopes bearing different names.
+More than 140,000 ballots have already been sent out so far across the borough, and it is unclear how many people got the wrong envelopes.

-The New York City Board of Elections blamed the problem on the Rochester-based vendor hired to print and mail the ballots for voters in Brooklyn and Queens.
+The New York City Board of Elections blamed the problem on the Rochester, N.Y.-based vendor hired to print and mail the ballots for voters in Brooklyn and Queens.

 The faulty ballots are limited to just "one print run" sent to Brooklyn voters, the board's director Michael Ryan said at a Tuesday board meeting.
 He didn't say how many ballots were printed in that run, but said the vendor said the error "has been caught and corrected moving forward."